-At this point, enter Edweard Muyerbridge!
-Muyerbridge was a cutting edge photographer.
-He was employed by Leyland to prove that in the gallop, there was a moment where all the horses’ legs were off the ground at the simultaneously.
+At this point, enter Edweard Muybridge!
+Muybridge was a cutting edge photographer.
+He was employed by Leyland to prove that in the gallop, there was a moment where all the horses’ legs were off the ground simultaneously.
 After a few unsuccessful attempts, Edweard came up with the idea of arranging 24 cameras at intervals of 27 inches,

-The cameras were attached to trip wires to be triggered by the horse's legs.
+The cameras were attached to tripwires to be triggered by the horse's legs.
 The photographs were taken in rapid succession - one twenty-fifth of a second apart to be exact.
-The selected mare (name of you can remember it) was put to gallop at 36 miles per hour.
+The selected mare, Sallie Gardner, was put to gallop at 36 miles per hour.

-The images taken by Muybridge were processed onsite there and then and so proved that at certain points of the stride, the mare lifted all four legs off the ground together.
+The images taken by Muybridge were processed immediately onsite and so proved that at certain points of the stride, the mare lifted all four legs off the ground together.
 This proved without a doubt that there was a moment of suspension in gallop.